Kanpur Metro

 The Kanpur Metro is a mass rapid transit (MRT) system in Kanpur, Uttar Pradesh, India.
 The metro is owned and operated by the Uttar Pradesh Metro Rail Corporation (UPMRC) and it partially opened within two years of construction making it the fastest constructed mass rapid transit system in the world.
 The cost of construction is estimated at ₹11,076.48 crores for two lines in Phase I. Kanpur Metro will be expanded farther to Kanpur Airport and other important areas of Kanpur in the future.

 History

 The feasibility study for the project was done by RITES in June 2015.
 The government approved two corridors as per the Detailed Project Report (DPR).
 The tenders were floated for the priority section of corridor-1 between IIT Kanpur to Motijheel.
 The company Afcons Infrastructure was awarded the tender.

 On 28 February 2019, the Central Government approved the metro project for Kanpur at an estimated cost of ₹ 11,076.48 crores and a five-year time limit.
 Construction work began on 15 November 2019, with the first section opening in December 2021 from IIT Kanpur to Motijheel which was inaugurated by Prime Minister Narendra Modi on 28 December 2021.

-5 more underground stations from Chunniganj to Kanpur Central were inaugurated by Prime Minister Narendra Modi on 30th May 2025.
+5 more underground stations from Chunniganj to Kanpur Central were inaugurated by Prime Minister Narendra Modi on 30 May 2025.

+There is an ongoing proposal to extend Line 1 from Naubasta and Line 2 from Barra-8, with the aim of linking the two metro corridor.

+On 29th of June 2026, CMRS conducted final trial of the remaining section of the Line 1 and check the public amneties of remaining stations between Kanpur Central and Naubasta.
+And submitted final report.